 Concentration of Credit Risk: Concentration of credit risk is the risk of loss attributed to the magnitude of the University's investment in a single issuer.
-The University, USF Health Sciences Center Self-Insurance Program, and discretely component unit investment policies provide that the maximum amount that may be invested in the securities of an individual issuer not backed by the full faith and credit of the United States Government shall not exceed five percent of the market value of the assets of the investment portfolio.
-Direct investments in securities of the United States Government, Government agencies and State of Florida Investment Pools, or Pooled Funds comprised solely of United States Government units.
-The University did not have any investments in securities of an individual issuer or single corporate bond issue that exceeded five percent of the investment portfolio.
-The University did not have any investments in securities of an individual issuer or single corporate bond issue that exceeded five percent of the University and its discretely presented component units.
-The University did not have any investments in securities of an individual issuer or single corporate bond issue that exceeded five percent of the market value of the investment portfolio at June 30, 2020.
+The University, USF Health Sciences Center Self-Insurance Program, and discretely presented component unit investment policies provide that the maximum amount that may be invested in the securities of an individual issuer not backed by the full faith and credit of the United States Government shall not exceed five percent of the market value of the assets of the investment portfolio, and no single corporate bond issuer shall exceed 5 percent of the market value of the investment portfolio.
+Direct investments in securities of the United States Government, Government agencies and State of Florida Investment Pools, or Pooled Funds comprised solely of United States Government Securities are not subject to these restrictions for the University and its discretely presented component units.
+The University did not have any investments in securities of an individual issuer or single corporate bond issue that exceeded five percent of the market value of the investment portfolio at June 30, 2021.